Ahmed11711/almohtaref/README.md

 - The design is pixel-perfect based on the original Framer site
 - Navbar animations and text animations are fully functional

-## License

-This project is a clone for educational/portfolio purposes.